mattec92/OnboardingLayout/README.md

 An Android library for creating custom onboarding overlays.

 `Beware!
-This project is in an early development stage.`
+This project is in an early development stage.
+Any public methods and behaviors are subject to change.`

 ## Usage

 ### Installing

-TBD
+TBA

 ### XML